AltPhilipp/Basel1_SportsCarRental/README.md

 https://github.com/AltPhilipp/SportsCarRental/blob/main/images/Wireframe_Tracks.jpg

 ### Prototype
-Using Visily, we created some very aspirational prototypes.
-These can be viewed here:
+We have created some very ambitious prototypes using Visily.
+These can be accessed under the following link:

 https://app.visily.ai/projects/319f7cef-5aa7-4a63-bd4b-797c76e071ab/boards/863487